-Participating in community service is self-empowering.
+Participating in community experience is self-empowering.
 Students gain an understanding and appreciation of their own identity and community.
-Community service allows teens to become active participants in complex social issues and make a positive difference in someone’s life.
+Community experience allows teens to become active participants in complex social issues and make a positive difference in someone’s life.

 Secondary I – Students are introduced to current service programs within our community at the beginning of the school year.
 With the guidance of school advisors, small groups of students choose a specific program to focus on during the school year.

-Secondary II to V – Throughout the school year students are required to commit some hours to community service.
-At the end of the year, students submit a reflective essay that documents their community service experiences.
+Secondary II to V – Throughout the school year students are required to commit some hours to community experience.
+At the end of the year, students submit a reflective essay that documents their community experiences.